bluedata-katacoda/katacoda-scenarios/Mysql_Scenario/step3.md

 <br><li>Blue Data provides their own base image, which you can use by simply adding the following command at the top of your Dockerfile:
 <br><b>FROM bluedata/centos7:latest</b></li><br>
-You have ability to create your own base image.<br>
-e.g: <b>FROM ubuntu:12.04</b>, ubuntu:12.04 is the base image used here.
+You have ability to create your own base image. e.g: <b>FROM ubuntu:12.04</b>, ubuntu:12.04 is the base image used here.
 <br>
 <br>